 A student who does not want to subscribe to the insurance plan offered through the University must notify the Office of Student Accounts of adequate coverage under another policy.
-A new student must complete and return the selection/waiver card that is available at registration or in the Office of Student Accounts.
-This card must be submitted at or by registration for the fall or spring semester.
-A selection/waiver card indicating comparable coverage must be completed every year in order to waive participation in the Student Accident and Sickness Insurance Plan.
+A new student must complete an online selection/waiver process through either the Office of Student Accounts (www.vanderbilt.edu/stuaccts) or via the insurance company.
+This process must be completed at or by registration for the fall or spring semester.
+The online selection/waiver process indicating comparable coverage must be completed every year in order to waive participation in the Student Accident and Sickness Insurance Plan.

 Family Coverage.
-Additional premiums are charged for family hospital coverage.
-Married students who want to provide coverage for their families may secure application forms by contacting the on-campus Student Insurance representative, (615) 322-4688.
+Students who want to obtain coverage for their families (spouse, children, or domestic partner) may secure application forms by contacting the on-campus Student Insurance representative, (615) 322-4688.
+Additional premiums are charged for family health insurance coverage.